| Copyright | (c) 2025 Oleksandr Zhabenko |

 Create a new set of caches for a single IP zone.

 Each algorithm receives its own store.
-For LeakyBucket
+For LeakyBucket, a background

 cleanup thread is also started to remove inactive entries periodically.